MSc Energy Engineering with Environmental Management

-Our mission is to guide you in the principles and theories of energy engineering, while also ensuring you are confident in dealing with clients and working collaboratively.
-You’ll be equipped with all the soft skills needed to thrive throughout your course and in your professional life.
+Our School’s mission is to guide you in the principles and theories of energy engineering, while also ensuring you are confident in dealing with clients and working collaboratively.
+You will be equipped with all the soft skills needed to thrive throughout your course and in your professional life.

-You’ll master fundamental energy and electrical engineering principles, alongside advanced and contemporary topics in renewable energy sources and energy conversion systems, low carbon technologies and conventional energy sources, including wind and wave, solar energy, nuclear energy, oil, and gas.
+You’ll master fundamental energy and electrical engineering principles, alongside advanced and contemporary topics in renewable energies, low carbon technologies and conventional energy sources, including wind and wave, solar energy, nuclear energy, oil and gas.

-This MSc programme has been developed in collaboration with the East of England Energy Group (EEEGR) and is accredited by the Institution of Engineering and Technology (IET).
+This MSc programme has been developed in collaboration with the East of England Energy Group (EEEGR) and is accredited by the Energy Institute.
 The programme addresses a national and regional shortage of highly qualified energy engineering graduates.
-As a result, graduates of this course are in high demand, and many are already in key positions in the industrial energy sector.
+As a result, graduates of this programme are in high demand and many are already in key positions in the industrial energy sector.

-This course offers constant opportunities to connect with practicing professional engineers in a variety of settings.
+This course offers constant opportunities to encounter practising professional engineers in a variety of settings.
 You’ll be able to build your own network during modules, at trade events, at local branch meetings and on project work.
-Your most significant project – your dissertation – might be industry-based, industry-led or an academic research project.
+Your most significant project – your dissertation - might be industry-based, industry-led or an academic research project.
 Ultimately, you’ll graduate with a deep understanding of the long-term goal of renewable energy alongside the broader reality of a sustainable energy mix.